MaimonLab/SiffPy/README.md

 code being in `PicoQuantScanImageTools`).

 ### TODOS:
+-   `Libsiffreader`: make a shared library that does most of the basic (i.e. non-Python) functionality.
+Then let `SiffPy` and `siffreadermodule` code call the lib.
 -   Read the MultiHarp base resolution from the siff file and convert `FlimUnits` appropriately.
 -   IEM for lifetime estimates as an option (seems like it will always be slow though??)
 -   Add measurements of noise to `FLIMParams` fitting.